Sign up for the Blood Drive!

 He was born in Cleveland, Ohio.
 He served 20 years in the Active Duty Army as an Airborne Artilleryman.
 He entered the Army in the summer of 1990 as a Cannon Fire Direction Specialist.
 He served five years as a Cannon Fire Direction Specialist at Fort Bragg North Carolina and Fort Richardson Alaska.
 During that time he deployed to Operations Desert Storm and Desert Shield.
 He was awarded a Green to Gold Scholarship in 1995 and was commissioned in 1999 as a Field Artillery Officer.

 As an Officer he served at Fort Hood, Texas as a Company Fire Support Officer, a Battery Fire Direction Officer, a Battery Executive Officer and Battery Commander.
 He served as Battalion Intelligence and Security Officer (S2) and Assistant Operations Officer (AS3) in Bamberg, Germany.
-He was the United States' Exchange Professor of Gunnery, Fire Support and Joint Fires to the Royal Australian Arillery School (RAAS) located in Puckapunyal, Victoria.
+He was the United States' Exchange Professor of Gunnery, Fire Support and Joint Fires to the Royal Australian Artillery School (RAAS) located in Puckapunyal, Victoria.
 He spent three additional periods at Fort Bragg, NC during which times he served as a Division and Corps G33, Brigade Fire Support Officer, Battery Commander, Battalion S3 and Battalion Executive Officer (XO).
 As a Commissioned Officer he deployed three more times to Iraq and one time to Afghanistan.

 Major Redlin has earned the US Army Cadet Command Bronze, Silver, and Gold Instructor Awards.
 He holds a Bachelor’s Degree of Arts in History and a Master’s Degree of Arts in Education.